-Disclosure: Thanks to Visit Kenosha for hosting both of my trips.
+Disclosure AD: Thanks to Visit Kenosha for hosting both of my trips.
 As always, opinions are 100% my own!

-Things To Do In Kenosha WI
+Things To Do In Kenosha Wisconsin

 Kenosha are proud of their museums and for good reason!
 I’ve now visited 4 out of the 5 and my favourites are the Southport Light Station Museum and the Kenosha History Center…they kinda go together hand in hand!
 I found them absolutely fascinating and learnt lots about the area!
 One of my highlights was going up the Southport Lighthouse, it was hotter than the sun at the top but the views of the harbour made it worth it!
 On a clear day you can even see the Chicago skyline in the distance!

 The majority of the museums are free to visit, although there is a $10 fee to climb the lighthouse and a $9 admission to the main exhibit at the Civil War Museum.
-The 360 degree movie at the Civil War Museum is well worth seeing.

 Kenosha History Center